naorlivne/dcos-docs/1.10/cli/command-reference/dcos-cluster/dcos-cluster-list.md

 ---

 # Description
-List the clusters that are connect to the DC/OS CLI.
+List the clusters that are connected to the DC/OS CLI.

 # Usage